Casey Reinhardt: Personal life

-Brown was raised in Laguna Beach, California and Dana Point, California by her mother, Kelly Roberts, her late father, John Reinhardt, and step father, Duane Roberts, with her older brother Doug Reinhardt.
+Brown was raised in Laguna Beach, California and Dana Point, California by her mother, Kelly Roberts, her late father, John Reinhardt, and her late stepfather, Duane Roberts, with her older brother Doug Reinhardt.

-She studied Psychology and Pre-Law at Pepperdine University in Malibu, California, and is a member of the Kappa Kappa Gamma sorority.
-Brown graduated from Pepperdine University in 2010 with a degree in Psychology.
+Brown studied Psychology and Pre-Law at Pepperdine University in Malibu, California, and is a member of the Kappa Kappa Gamma sorority.
+She graduated from Pepperdine University in 2010 with a degree in Psychology.

-Casey was engaged to Sean Brown on August 12, 2015, and married him in February 2016.
-The wedding was attended by the children of OJ Simpson, who are first cousins with Sean Brown, through their late mother Nicole Brown Simpson.
+Casey was engaged to Sean Brown, the nephew of Nicole Brown Simpson, on August 12, 2015, and married him in February 2016.
+The wedding was attended by the children of Nicole and O. J. Simpson, who are first cousins to Sean through their late mother.
 They have three children together.
-Their daughter, Kensington Kelly, was born in August 2016, their sons, Sean Duane, born in January 2018, and Conrad Sean, was born in July 2023.
+Their daughter, Kensington Kelly, was born in August 2016, their sons, Sean Duane, born in January 2018, and Conrad Sean, born in July 2023.

 Business ventures

 She started her own lip gloss named "Kiss By Casey", marketed on her website, in 2007.

-Brown is the owner of Casey's Cupcakes, a boutique cupcake shop with store locations Riverside, California and Laguna Beach, California.
-She opened the first Casey's Cupcakes in 2009 at the Mission Inn Hotel & Spa in Riverside, California.
-She won the "Walk of Fame" episode on Food Network's "Cupcake Wars" in 2011 and opened the Laguna Beach store shortly before the episode aired.
+Brown is the owner of Casey's Cupcakes, a boutique cupcake shop in Riverside, California.
+She opened Casey's Cupcakes in 2009 at the Mission Inn Hotel & Spa in Riverside, California.
+She won the "Walk of Fame" episode on Food Network's "Cupcake Wars" in 2011.
 Brown has said being on the show "was such a great experience, and really put me and my business on the map."

 In November 2020, Brown launched the lifestyle website Luvey.